-Active Employee with 20+ Years of Service: An eligible surviving spouse is entitled to the police officer's benefit at the time of death.
+Active Member with 20+ Years of Service: An eligible surviving spouse is entitled to the police officer's eligible benefit at the time of death.

-Active Employee with 10-20 Years of Service: An eligible surviving spouse is entitled to receive 50% of the police officer's pro-rated pensionable salary attached to rank over the last 12 months.
+Active Member with 10-20 Years of Service: An eligible surviving spouse is entitled to receive 50% of the police officer's pensionable salary attached to rank held on the last day of service, unless the pensionable salary was greater at some point within the year prior to the last day of service.
+If so, the pensionable salary is averaged over the last 12 months.